-HPCH 204 Social Marketing 2.2; 3cr.
+HPCH 204 Social Marketing 2.2; 3 cr.

 How can we influence people's behaviors, such as wearing masks, getting a vaccine jab, observe physical distancing, screening for cancer, or even voting?
 Can we 'sell' healthy eating, tooth brushing, recycling, the same way corporations sell their products?
 Social Marketing is a discipline that can answer these questions (and many more) to address a broad range of health, environment, political, and social issues.
-Social marketing "seeks to develop and integrate marketing concepts with other approaches to influence behaviors that benefit individuals and communities for the greater social good"1.
+Social marketing "seeks to develop and integrate marketing concepts with other approaches to influence behaviors that benefit individuals and communities for the greater social good."
 Social marketing requires soul and heart.
-In this course, you will learn how to apply the basic concepts of Social Marketing into strategic plans aimed to address 'wicked problems' affecting local communities.
-Prerequisites: HPCH 210, HPCH 212 and MCOM 202.
+In this course, students will learn how to apply the basic concepts of Social Marketing into strategic plans aimed to address 'wicked problems' affecting local communities.
+Prerequisites: HPCH 210 and HPCH 212.

-HPCH 205 Introduction to Public Health 2.2; 3cr.
+HPCH 205 Introduction to Public Health 2.2; 3 cr.

-This course is intended to introduce undergraduate students in the Health Communication Program to basic concepts, disciplines and principles of Public Health.
-Students learn how biological, environmental, social, economic, and political factors are intimately related to health, health care and illness.
-The course incorporates a critical perspective on contemporary health challenges.
-Most sessions include a common lecture and Moodle forums on case studies from the world, particularly the Arab region.
+This course introduces undergraduate students to the basic concepts, disciplines, and principles of Public Health.
+Students learn how biological, environmental, social, economic, and political factors are intimately related to health, healthcare access, and illness, and how these can be addressed at the individual, community, and population levels.
+The course incorporates a critical perspective on current health challenges, and most sessions include a common lecture and practical activities based on case studies from around the world, particularly the Arab region.
+Throughout the course, there will be a focus on social inequities in health.

-HPCH 207 Risk Communication in Public Health Practice 1.2: 2cr.
+HPCH 207 Risk Communication in Public Health Practice 1.2; 2 cr.

 In this course students will learn the basic concepts of risk communication and its applications in public health.
 This course will cover the basic principles of theories of risk perception (e.g., Prospect Theory) and discuss their applications in public health incidents responses.
 We will include elements of risk message framing, public engagement, using traditional and social media, as well as ethical considerations of public communication.
 At the end of this course, students will be able to apply these concepts to design messages to convey risk information in public health by producing messages in various formats, including fact sheets, press releases, video scripts, text messages, and media kits.
 The final presentation will consist of a mock press conference on a pre-determined topic.
-Prerequisites: HPCH 210 and HPCH 212
+Prerequisites: HPCH 210 and HPCH 212.

-HPCH 208 Advocacy and activism for Social Change 2.2; 3cr.
+HPCH 208 Advocacy and activism for Social Change 2.2; 3 cr.

 In this course, students are exposed to the art and science of advocacy in public health.
-The course covers the basic elements of an effective evidence-based advocacy process, including defining the issue, defining the audiences and crafting advocacy messages.
-Students work in groups to develop an advocacy tool, such as a newspaper article, a letter of complaint, or a policy statement for an advocacy project addressing a public health issue of relevance to Lebanon or a country of the region.
-Prerequisites: HPCH 204 and 207.
+The course covers the basic elements of an effective evidence-based advocacy process, including defining the issue, defining the audiences, and crafting advocacy messages.
+Students work in groups to develop an advocacy plan for an advocacy project addressing a public health issue of relevance to Lebanon or a country of the region.
+Students will then work individually to develop an applied advocacy tool such as a newspaper article, a letter of complaint, photovoice material or a policy statement to deliver a health advocacy communication message.